 STEP 1: Qualifications

 The Graduate School requires all admitted graduate students to have a baccalaureate degree from a regionally accredited college or university in the United States, or the equivalent of a baccalaureate degree in another country.
-A minimum GPA of 3.0 is normally required for admission into this program while rare exceptions can be made.
+A minimum GPA of 3.0 is normally required for admission into this program.
 The Graduate Record Exam (GRE) is not required.
 International applicants must score at least 100 on the TOEFL exam for admissions consideration.
 Please feel free to discuss your academic background with our Program director.

 Students can be admitted into the program with various backgrounds.
 However, to be able to officially start the program in the fall, students are required to meet the prerequisite requirements:

 - An introductory course in GIS and/or Remote Sensing (or proof of practical/field experience)

 - An introductory course in Statistics

 To be admitted, applicants are not required to have any GIS, remote sensing, or statistics background.
 However, before you can start the program, you may have to meet certain prerequisites.
 For students applying to the Graduate Certificate track, only GIS and statistics are required as prerequisites.
 For students applying to the Master's degree track, they must have a prior course in GIS, remote sensing or statistics.
 Prerequisite courses (GEOG506, GEOG579, and GEOG579B) are offered online during the summer proceeding the fall term when the program starts.
 You can either take these prerequisite courses here at the University of Maryland or the equivalent courses at other institutions.
 The prerequisite courses do not count towards the degree.

 If you are an international student who is interested in an online-only version of the MPS program, that would not require you to submit a visa please send an email to geog-geoint [at] umd.edu to express your interest.